 Richard Pops serves as Chairman and Chief Executive Officer of Alkermes.
 He joined Alkermes as CEO in 1991.
 Under his leadership, Alkermes has grown from a privately held company with 25 employees to an international, publicly traded biopharmaceutical company with more than 1,200 employees and a portfolio of more than 20 commercial products.
 Mr. Pops currently serves on the Board of Directors of Neurocrine Biosciences, Acceleron Pharma, Epizyme, the Biotechnology Industry Organization (BIO) and the Pharmaceutical Research and Manufacturers of America (PhRMA).

-Kathy Biberstein serves as Alkermes’ in-house General Counsel and Secretary, and Chief Compliance Officer.
+Kathy Biberstein serves as Alkermes' in-house Chief Legal Officer and Chief Compliance Officer, as well as Secretary of Alkermes plc.
 Ms. Biberstein held several senior legal positions prior to joining Alkermes in 2003, including General Counsel and member of the Executive Committee at Serono in Geneva, Switzerland from 1993 to 2000, where she built a worldwide legal department.
 Just prior to joining Alkermes, Ms. Biberstein was Of Counsel at Crowell & Moring LLC, and earlier in her career, Ms. Biberstein was a member of the Executive Board of the World Economic Forum.
 Ms. Biberstein received a Bachelor of Science degree from Kettering University and a Juris Doctor from the University of Michigan Law School.

 Dennis Bucceri leads the regulatory affairs department at Alkermes.
 In this role, Mr. Bucceri provides regulatory strategy and guidance for development candidates and commercial products.
 Mr. Bucceri also advises the company on government regulations, guidelines, policies, procedures and applications.
 Prior to joining Alkermes, Mr. Bucceri held a number of roles in regulatory affairs, including a position as a commissioned officer with the U.S. Public Health Service detailed to the U.S. Food and Drug Administration and senior positions at companies such as Sanofi-Aventis, AstraZeneca, Serono and Genzyme.
 During his 30 years of experience, he has been involved with the submission and approval of over two dozen new drugs.
 Mr. Bucceri is a graduate of Fordham University, College of Pharmacy and is a registered pharmacist.
 He is a member of the Regulatory Affairs Professional Society (RAPS), Drug Information Association (DIA) and other pharmaceutical educational and professional organizations.